codefresh-io/docs.codefresh.io/_posts/2024-07-30-july-release-notes.md

 ### Usability enhancements

-#### General: Access to deep links without login
+#### General: Seamless redirection to shared links
 We implemented a small but significant improvement to your Codefresh experience.

-Now shared deep links work even when you are not logged into the platform.
-After login, you'll be redirected to the URL you originally entered, not just the main dashboard, ensuring a smoother, more efficient workflow.
+Now, when you try to access a shared link while not logged into the platform, you will be automatically redirected to the URL you entered after logging in, instead of being taken to the default Home dashboard view.

 #### Pipelines: Project name in breadcrumbs in Builds page
 In the Builds page, on selecting a build, the breadcrumbs path displays also the project name.